ibm-cloud-docs/resiliency/ha-appconfig.md

 Many of the {{site.data.keyword.cloud_notm}} SDKs are built on the [{{site.data.keyword.cloud_notm}} SDK Common](https://github.com/IBM/ibm-cloud-sdk-common?tab=readme-ov-file#automatic-retries) that supports automatic retries that are designed to handle specific HTTP errors, like 429 and 503 errors.
 The SDK doesn't handle all errors automatically.
 To take advantage of the retry logic, you must configure the SDK correctly.

 Some {{site.data.keyword.cloud_notm}} services support open source protocols, and it can be appropriate to use open source SDKs.
-Examine these SDKs to determine whether they are useful for your application and offer suitable retry functionality.
+Examine these SDKs to determine whether they are useful for your application and offer suitable retry functions.

 Retry logic varies depending on the type of {{site.data.keyword.cloud_notm}} service and the type of operation.
 Some failed operations produce retry-friendly status codes, and some produce status codes that are not retry-friendly.
 Failed read and HTTP GET operations can generally be retried by using exponential backoff with a fixed time period.
 Exponential backoff is a retry strategy to manage retries after a failed operation, such as a network request or API call.
 It gradually increases the delay between retries in an exponential pattern, which reduces the risk of overloading the system.
 The failures that should be retried depends on the type of failure and the specific {{site.data.keyword.cloud_notm}} service.
 For more information, see each {{site.data.keyword.cloud_notm}} services SDK and documentation.

-Failed write, HTTP PUT, POST, DELETE, and other operations are likely not recoverable using a simple retry mechanism, unless it is clear that the operation did not complete and the documented client logic indicates that a retry is appropriate.
+Failed write, HTTP PUT, POST, DELETE, and other operations likely aren't recoverable by using a simple retry mechanism, unless it's clear that the operation didn't complete and the documented client logic indicates that a retry is appropriate.
 When an operation that changes the state of a system, like creating a resource, fails, it’s often unclear what caused the failure.
 Because of this uncertainty, you can’t rely on simple retry logic to fix the issue.
 Instead, use more advanced methods that are designed specifically for the {{site.data.keyword.cloud_notm}} service.

 Client retry improves the availability of a single client, and workloads can be composed of many clients.
 Logging client failures to a centralized logging service like [{{site.data.keyword.logs_full_notm}}](/docs/cloud-logs?topic=cloud-logs-getting-started) allows failure and availability analysis of the entire workload.